 These gluten free cornmeal scones are a delicious savory scone recipe.
-Dip these delicious scones into stews or soups, they are perfect for fall.
-Add delicata squash for even more sweetness and flavor!
+Dip these homemade scones into stews or soups.
+They are perfect for fall.
+Add roasted squash for even more sweetness and flavor!

-If you are a scones fanatic like we are, you will want to sink your teeth into all of my tasty gluten free scones recipes!
+If you are a scones fanatic like us, you will want to sink your teeth into all of my tasty gluten free scones recipes!

 What is delicata squash?